applicaster/developer.applicaster.com/book/applicaster-video-platform/intro.md

 * [Collection Ingestion](/applicaster-video-platform/content-ingestion/collection-ingestion-xml/collection_via_xml.md)

 ## Authorization providers
-Authorization providers can be configured in the Applicaster Video Platform CMS in order to enforce video playback through JWT token granting by a third party service.
+Authorization providers can be configured in the Applicaster Video Platform CMS in order to enforce video playback through JWT tokens granting by a third party service.

-For more info about Authorization providers [Click Here](/applicaster-video-platform/authorization-provider/authorization_provider.md).
+For more info about Authorization providers, [Click Here](/applicaster-video-platform/authorization-provider/authorization_provider.md).

 ## JS2Native

-JS2Native is a basic layer of communication all Applicaster Webviews and RN instances implement to bridge some basic functionality between web / RN and native.
+JS2Native is a basic layer of communication all Applicaster Webviews and RN instances implement in order to bridge some basic functionality between web / RN and native.

-For more info about JS2Native [Click Here](/applicaster-video-platform/js2native/readme.md).
+For more info about JS2Native, [Click Here](/applicaster-video-platform/js2native/readme.md).